 Using Medicaid to Ensure the Healthy Social Emotional Development of Infants and Toddlers: This resource from Georgetown University Center for Children and Families (CCF) highlights practical state strategies to ensure that young children and their families covered by Medicaid receive the support that they need to nurture healthy emotional development.

 Tip Sheet: Why Advocates Should Elevate the Importance of Social and Emotional Development for Young Children: This tip sheet, also from CCF, describes both why and how state children’s policy advocates can support the healthy social and emotional development of children covered through Medicaid.

 Strong physical health and nutrition

-Nutrition in the First 1000 Days: A Foundation for Brain Development and Learning: This brief from 1000 Days summarizes a body of research in the fields of neuroscience and early childhood development, showing how good nutrition in pregnancy, infancy and toddlerhood play a critical role in supporting children’s learning and development.
+Nutrition in the First 1000 Days: A Foundation for Brain Development and Learning and Nutrition in the First 1000 Days: A Foundation for Lifelong Health: These two briefs from 1000 Days summarizes a body of research in the fields of neuroscience, nutrition, early childhood development, showing how good nutrition in pregnancy, infancy and toddlerhood play a critical role in supporting long-term learning and health outcomes.